Real Estate Agent Commission Structures and Compensation

 As independent contractors in the commissioned sales business model, agents handle their own accounting and business, though the brokerage may pay to advertise agent listings or split advertising costs depending on the independent contractor agreement with the agent.
 It's a business model that makes it relatively inexpensive for a brokerage to take on newly licensed agents, letting them make or break in the business with little cost to the broker.

 While this is by far the model most used in the business, it has its critics.
 The criticism frequently centers around issues such as lack of training and money spent by brokerages for agent development.
-The most vocal critics of this model point out that the lack of financial support and limited expense for training leaves new agents focused heavily on getting a deal and a commission, often at the expense of learning more and better-serving clients.
+The most vocal critics of this model point out that the lack of financial support and limited funds for training leaves new agents focused heavily on getting a deal and a commission, often at the expense of learning more so they can better serve clients.

-The Internet has opened up the information box for real estate, with plenty of sites where consumers can search for listed properties of virtually any type.
+The internet has increased the availability of real estate information, with plenty of sites where consumers can search for listed properties of virtually any type.
 Users can locate discount real estate brokerages offering everything from straight discounts to rebates for sellers and buyers.
 Of course, this increased competition creates downward pressure on commissions, and some companies have begun offering salaried positions to agents.

-Salaries can be a straight dollar amount, or there can be incentives for customer satisfaction, usually verified by some kind of customer survey after the transaction closes.
+Salaries can be a straight dollar amount, or there can be incentives for customer satisfaction, usually verified by a customer survey after the transaction closes.
 Other brokerages offer base salaries and a small bonus from each closing.

 For the new agent, or someone looking at real estate as a career, it's still a widely commission-driven field.
-Success generally requires some money put aside to pay household bills during the period when the business is being learned and the deals are few and far between.
+Success generally requires having some money set aside to pay household bills during the period when the business is being learned and the deals are few and far between.